nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 Vickie Harp, Principal Group Product Manager

 - PowerToys can be used to browse Control Panel, the Registry, and more, directly from the PowerToys `Run` tool.
-- Polyglot Notebooks: Like Jypiter Notebooks, but allows `C#`, PowerShell, Python, etc.
+- Polyglot Notebooks: Like Jupyter Notebooks, but allows `C#`, PowerShell, Python, etc.
 - `sudo` has been added to Windows.
 - FileLockSmith: SHows what process is holding a file handle.
 - PowerToys Advanced Paste: AI-assisted paste.
 Will paste-as to types like JSON, Markdown, and other types including `paste audio as text`. _These features are running LOCALLY_ not in the cloud.